s-fleck/testthis/README.md

 -   `read_testdata()` is a simple wrapper for `readRDS()` to read files in `tests/testhat/testdata`.
 -   `use_test_subdir()` and `test_subdir()` for putting/running tests in subdirectories of `tests/testhat/`.
 These tests will *not* be run on CRAN or by `devtools::test()`.

 Testthis also provides the experimental feature `get_test_coverage()`.
-This displays the test coverage of a package, but in contrast the [covr](https://github.com/r-lib/covr) the test coverage is not calculated automatically.
-To work, `get_test_coverage()` requires you to put special comment tags in your test-source files.
-Please see the package vignette for examples.
+In contrast to the popular [covr](https://github.com/r-lib/covr) package, this does *not* calculate the coverage automatically.
+It rather requires you to put special comment tags in your test-source files.
+You can use it like a todo/checklist.

 Installation
 ------------